feelgood/regc19/README.md

 regc19 is a simple app for people to register Covid-19 symptoms in the absence of proper medical tests.

+It consists of (not yet!):

+ * A frontend app for registration.
+A webbapp is probably better than a mobile app.
+Add a CAPTCHA to restrict scripting/bot attacks.
+ * A backend API where registered data is stored.
+ * A backend API where data can be accessed.
+An open API.
+No registration needed and no API-key.

 # Description (English)

 An application where anyone can go in and register: